YOUR STORY BEGINS HERE

 Voice, movement, core acting development, working with text, research, and creative process will be developed to give you an understanding of your strengths, weaknesses and make up of your own creative habit.

-Parallel to this your studies will involve a detailed exploration of the actor’s relationship to all personnel involved in production and post production.
+Another aspect of your studies whilst at the ISA acting school will involve a detailed exploration of the actor’s relationship to all personnel involved in production and post production.
 Lines of authority, protocols, documentation, professional language and collaborative work practices are key topics.

 Special attention is paid to critical personnel who will shape and impact your future performances: (e.g. directors, DOPs, editors).